chongfengling/Supervised-Learning/README.md

-## Supervised Learning
+# Supervised Learning
 This archive contains the finalized projects completed during the 2022-2023 session of the "[Supervised Learning](https://www.ucl.ac.uk/module-catalogue/modules/supervised-learning-COMP0078)" module.
-The first coursework talks about linear regression and KNN while the second covers Kernel Perceptron,
+The first coursework talks about linear regression and KNN while the second trained a perceptron to classify handwritten digit numbers.

 Following are the brief description of two coursework.
 See corresponding code and report for more information.
-#### CW1
+## CW1

-###### Linear Regression
+### Linear Regression

 We first illustrated the phenomena of **overfitting, underfitting** and hyper-parameter with polynomial basis and $sin(k\pi x)$ basis.